mtrohman/heiswayi.github.io/_posts/2015-08-17-php-encryption-decryption-and-password-hashing.md

 // Output 3: U2FsdGVkX18OQ8puUN8BBi+d6vAjEzDTZqM2WaKQD1atOykkYl9MY7NQM1DqI4Kw
 ```

-Hence, even the encrypted string is changed each time I executed the function for the same input data, but these three encrypted strings are still can be decrypted and output the **same** results.
-This is the uniqueness of this encryption function.
+Hence, even the encrypted string is changed each time I executed the function for the same input data, but it still be able to be decrypted and get back the original data string.
+This is the uniqueness in this encryption function.

 ### Decrypting the data